joshlk/robotchinwag.com/_posts/2024-05-02-backpropagation-and-multivariable-calculus.md

 ## Backpropagation

 In deep learning, when training using batches of data, the model's weights are adjusted based on the calculated loss $l$.
 To be able to update the weights we first need to calculate the gradient of the loss $l$ with respect to all weights of the model, which tells us how to adjust the weights to reduce the loss for the current batch of data.
-Auto-differentiation or backpropagation is the most popular algorithm to calculate such gradients.
+Auto-differentiation or backpropagation is the most popular algorithm for calculating such gradients.

-Taking PyTorch as an example, one would execute the `backward()` function on the loss to determine the gradients relative to variables.
-PyTorch accomplishes this by tracking each operation (forward function) contributing to the loss calculation.
+Taking PyTorch as an example, one would execute the [`backward()`](https://pytorch.org/docs/stable/generated/torch.Tensor.backward.html) function on the loss to determine the gradients relative to variables.
+PyTorch accomplishes this by tracking each operation (forward function) that contributes to the loss calculation.
 Every forward function has a corresponding backward function, and these backward functions are run in reverse order to the forward functions to compute the gradients.

 Frameworks like PyTorch have predefined backward functions that typically suffice for most users.
 However, for those seeking a deeper understanding or needing to implement a custom operation, it's necessary to understand how to define and manipulate these backward functions.